NeuraiProject/Neurai/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Neurai Core for Windows.
+Below are some notes on how to build Neurai for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 Cross-compilation is also used to build the release binaries.